andrew-bedford/coqatoo/README.md

 # Coqatoo
 Coqatoo (coq-to) is a command-line utility that generates natural language versions of Coq proofs.
+Coqatoo was primarily designed for educational purposes.
+That is, to help Coq newcomers better understand Coq proofs and how they relate to classical proofs.

 For example, from the following poorly-structured lemma:
 ```ML